“Recruiting is a selling process, and people have options. Look at the job description as a marketing opportunity.”

 Gone are the days of writing general and thoughtless job posts.
 According to a study by Indeed.com, 61% of employed applicants said that an interesting job description would prompt them to consider a new job.
 And according to our recent candidate survey in Kenya, over half of candidates use the job description to learn more about what it’s like to work at a company — over Glassdoor and all social media platforms.

 Needless to say, in order to hire the best talent you want to ensure your job post gets noticed.
-Your job description (JD) needs to strike a balance between being succinct and providing just the right amount of information so candidates can self-qualify for the role.
+To create an effective job description, you need to strike a balance between being succinct and providing just the right amount of information so candidates can self-qualify for the role.
 How can you achieve this?

 1. The right job title